PainDiffusion: Learning to Express Pain: EXPERIMENTS

 \subsection{Dataset}

-To create the pain facial expression dataset, we use the BioVid Heatpain Database part C \cite{haque_deep_2018, werner2013towards, biovid2013}, which captures heat pain responses from 87 subjects with 4 levels of pain intensity and 30 minutes of data, separated by pauses.
-The original dataset includes 3 modalities: frontal face video (25 FPS), biomedical signals, and heat stimuli signals.
+To create the pain facial expression dataset, we use the BioVid Heatpain Database part C \cite{walter_biovid_2013}, which captures heat pain responses from 87 subjects with 4 levels of pain intensity and 30 minutes of data, separated by pauses.
+The original dataset includes 3 modalities: frontal face video (25\,FPS), biomedical signals, and heat stimuli signals.
 We split the dataset into two subsets: 61 subjects for training and 26 subjects for validation.
 The validation subsets maintain an equal ratio of male and female participants, and include 5 low-expression and 21 normal-expression subjects.
 We filter the original validation videos to contain sequences that are close to the moment the pain stimuli signal changes its intensity.
 We synchronize all the modalities to have the same sampling rate with the video.

 \textbf{Preprocessing.} To compute the latent representation for each video frame in the dataset, we use EMOCA \cite{danecek_emoca_2022} to extract the expression code \( \psi \) and jaw pose \( \theta_{\text{jaw}} \), while calculating the mean face for all other features.
-To address the variance difference of \( \theta_{\text{jaw}} \) being too small compared to \( \psi \), which can cause jaw jiggling during generation, we scale \( \theta_{\text{jaw}} \) up by 100 times to balance the loss term and ensure that both \( \psi \) and \( \theta \) are optimized more evenly.
 To determine the pain expression configuration for each subject, we calculate the Prkachin and Solomon Pain Intensity (PSPI) \cite{prkachin2008structure} by extracting action units (AUs) using the state-of-the-art GraphAU \cite{luo_learning_2022}.
 We then compute the average PSPI for each identity, referring to this as the pain expressiveness configuration.
 Additionally, we extract the emotion index for each subject using the HSEmotion emotion extractor \cite{hsemotion}, averaging across frames to create a consistent emotion configuration for each subject.

-In its final form, the pain facial expression dataset consists of 4 modalities: facial latent vector, pain stimuli signal, pain expressiveness configuration, and emotion configuration.
-Our model is trained to generate the facial latent vector conditioned on the other modalities.
+In its final form, the pain facial expression dataset consists of 4 modalities: facial expression parameters, pain stimuli signal, pain expressiveness configuration, and emotion configuration.
+Our model is trained to generate the facial expression parameters conditioned on the other modalities.